What is Genetic Cancer Testing?

 - Jewish ancestry and breast or ovarian cancer

 - Multiple colon polyps (less than 20) and a family history of colorectal cancer

 - At risk to inherit known cancer gene mutation in the family

 What happens if I learn I am genetically at risk for cancer?

 Your geneticist will help you understand and address your particular level of risk for cancer.
 They will work with you to determine how you might use your test results to make future decisions for you and your family such as preventative lifestyle changes, early detection methods or pretreatment options.

 I'm interested in Genetic Testing.
 What now?

-Call Pennington Cancer Center at (225) 763-4300 and we'll arrange a consultation appointment for you with our certified Geneticist.
+To schedule a consultation with a certified Geneticist, call (225) 763-4300 .
 Genetic testing may be covered by some insurances; however, Louisiana law restricts the use of genetics information by insurers and employers and prohibits discrimination based on the results.